 Staff responsibilities when responding to an incident

-If staff at our academy are made aware of an incident involving the consensual or non-consensual sharing of intimate images/videos, including those generated using AI for example deep fakes.
+If staff at our academy are made aware of an incident involving the consensual or non-consensual sharing of intimate images/videos, including those generated using AI, for example, deep fakes.
 It must be reported to the DSL immediately.

 Staff must not: